 1. Google Home

 Alternatively, if you’re looking for something that comes in a smaller form factor but still packs in all the punch, the Google Home Mini might pique your interest.
 It’s a pretty solid smart speaker that comes with awesome sound quality, a gorgeous yet low-profile fabric outer-shell, and all the smarts of the Google Assistant.
-Plus, it’s only $49 (Non US buying link).
+Plus, it’s only $49.

-At its Pixel 3 launch event, Google also launched the Google Home Hub — Google’s very own addition to the world of smart displays, and yes, if you’re looking for a smart display, the Google Home Hub is the best one you can get right now.
+If you’re looking for a smart display, the Google Nest Hub (formerly Google Home Hub) is the best one you can get right now.
 For starters, it looks great.
 It’s small, comes in nice, soft colors, and basically fits right in no matter where you place it — that’s actually a core part of Google’s design philosophy with its ‘Home’ line up of speakers.

 The Google Home Hub doesn’t have a camera though, so if you were thinking of making video calls with this, well, you can’t.
 However, that was a deliberate design choice from Google so people would feel comfortable keeping the Home Hub even in their bedrooms and private spaces in their homes.